Callum-OP/2D-Game-SFML/README.md

   "Failed to initialize the audio playback device: Invalid argument" "Failed to initialize audio device or engine"
 As a result sometimes audio works and sometimes it does not.
+Enemies do not always spawn where they should spawn, some are outside of the map or seemingly absent.